 ADHD and Being on Time

-I haven’t ever been the best of friends with time.
-I wasn’t diagnosed with ADHD until I was in my thirties, so for many years I didn’t know that my perception of time and everyone else's were two different things.
+I have not ever been the best of friends with time.
+I was not diagnosed with ADHD until I was in my 30s, so for many years I did not know that my perception of time and everyone else's were two different things.

 Wash, rinse, repeat.

-That was before understanding that we ADHDers have a totally different understanding of what time is.
-Some would say it’s more of a misunderstanding, but let’s not split hairs.
+That was before understanding that people with ADHD have a totally different understanding of what time is.
+Some would say it is more of a misunderstanding, but let’s not split hairs.
 The point is that we have a nonlinear sense of time.

 Now, and Not Now

-This means we think in terms of 'now' and 'not now'.
-It either is or it isn’t, there is no in between.
-Unless I have my planner in front of me and am looking at the thirty minute time intervals, 'not now but sometime' is as good as my brain can function.
+This means we think in terms of "now" and "not now".
+It either is or it is not, there is no in between.
+Unless I have my planner in front of me and am looking at the 30-minute time intervals, "not now but sometime" is as good as my brain can function.
 It’s like my trying to do math in my head.
-It just doesn’t work.
+It just does not work.

 I need it in front of me to be able to visualize.
-My non ADHD family, who knows my limitations with time intimately, giggled when I informed them I’d be writing about tips for being on time.
+My non-ADHD family, who knows my limitations with time intimately, giggled when I informed them I would be writing about tips for being on time.
 They giggled rather loudly.

 “Ha,” my other half snorted over dinner.
 “Maybe you should list what not to do, in order to be on time.
 You know, because that list would be a lot longer — you have more experience with that angle.”

-I love my other half very much, but he’s wrong.
+I love my other half very much, but he is wrong.

 The strange thing about my perception of time and the relationship I have with it is that while I may be semi-pro at procrastination and forget there is such a thing as time when caught in a hyper-focus state, I am hardly ever late.
-And when I am late, everyone else is too, as it’s due to a traffic accident or the never-ending highway construction projects.
-In other words, if I’m late, it’s the occurrence of events that are out of my control.
+And when I am late, everyone else is too, as it is due to a traffic accident or the never-ending highway construction projects.
+In other words, if I am late, it is the occurrence of events that are out of my control.